matrix-org/dendrite/docs/FAQ.md

 ## Is Dendrite feature-complete?

 No, although a good portion of the Matrix specification has been implemented.
-Mostly missing are client features - see the readme at the root of the repository for more information.
+Mostly missing are client features - see the [readme](../README.md) at the root of the repository for more information.

+## Why doesn't Dendrite have <blank> yet?

+Dendrite development is currently supported by a small team of developers and due to those limited resources, the majority of the effort is focused on getting Dendrite to be specification complete.
+If there are major features you're requesting (e.g. new administration endpoints), we'd like to strongly encourage you to join the community in supporting the development efforts through [contributing](https://matrix-org.github.io/dendrite/development/contributing).

 ## Is there a migration path from Synapse to Dendrite?